-Senior counselors greet campers and take attendance in the morning.
-Assistant counselors and specialists supervise Play Areas in the morning.
+Senior Counselors greet campers and take attendance in the morning.
+Assistant Counselors and specialists supervise the different areas used during arrival, including the play areas.
 Even if you know a child will be late, they must be marked absent until they arrive.
 All late arrivals must be checked in with the office.
 Always know how many campers are present for the day and be certain to count heads as the group travels through camp.
-When the group arrives and before it leaves an activity - count heads.
+When the group arrives and before it leaves an activity - count campers.

-- Developing a positive and appropriate counselor to camper relationship enjoy each camper and make personal contact with him/her every day.
-Every camper deserves validation! - Helping campers place camp bags in cubbies, helping campers keep track of their belongings. - Organizing the group so that campers travel from activity to activity in an orderly way. - Helping campers to socialize properly. - Assisting the specialist by actively teaching, encouraging and reinforcing all campers in the planned activities. - Senior counselors should always be with the majority of the group.
-Assistant counselors should escort campers to the bathroom and nurse. - Interacting positively and respectfully with other staff members.
-The senior counselor will provide direction and guidance for the assistants. - Frequently communicating with the director and head counselors.
+- Develop a positive and appropriate counselor to camper relationship enjoy each camper and make personal contact with him/her every day.
+Every camper deserves validation! - Help campers place camp bags in cubbies and help campers keep track of their belongings. - Organizing the group so that campers travel from activity to activity in an orderly way. - Help campers to socialize properly. - When at activities counselors must divide campers into teams themselves.
+Allowing campers to "choose teams" becomes a popularity contest. - Assist the specialist by actively teaching, encouraging and reinforcing all campers in the planned activities. - Senior Counselors should always be with the majority of the group.
+Assistant Counselors should escort campers to the bathroom and nurse. - Interacting positively and respectfully with other staff members.
+The Senior Counselor will provide direction and guidance for the assistants. - Frequently communicate with the Directors and Supervisors.